mdahiemstra/Fuel-Ogone-Payments/readme.md

 # Package for implementing Ogone payment services.

 ## In development
-Please keep in mind that this is my first draft for this package, Im working on 'Data and origin verification', 'transaction feedback' and 'SHA Signing'.
+Please keep in mind that this is my first draft for this package, Im working on _Data and origin verification_, _transaction feedback_ and _SHA Signing_.
 Feel free to contribute.

 ## Installing